Travel recommendations, ideas and observations from two simple travellers

 Views from Ehrenbreitstein Fortress

-The fortress buildings are now the site of the Koblenz State Museum.
+The fortress buildings are now home to the Koblenz State Museum.
 Even if you’re not interested in museums, it’s worth crossing the river for the panoramic view of the city.
 There’s also a wooden viewing platform which gives expansive views of the city and the rivers.

 Electoral Palace